knavely/blog/roll.md

 *  ~~Generators of algebraic group~~
 *  ~~Generating Random Numbers/Objects~~ Confusingly there is some relation but it's not the reason for the name
-*  These functions of boring indeterminate $$x$$ "generate" coefficients of interest when we take their products Now, lets do a little **Hello World** example, which we will explain so thoroughly, that it will be enough to call it a day.
+*  These functions of boring indeterminate $$x$$ "generate" coefficients of interest when we construct them

+Now, lets do a little **Hello World** example, which we will explain so thoroughly, that it will be enough to call it a day.

 # Magical Dice Challenge (Easy)